Fugazi: End Hits and The Argument (1997–2002)

 Fugazi began work on The Argument in 1999.
 This process saw the group taking more time than usual to write and demo material.
 Each member brought his own riffs and ideas to the band, jammed on them, and then began piecing the songs together into various configurations before deciding on the final versions.
 The album's recording sessions took place between January and April 2001 at Inner Ear Studios and Dischord House in Arlington, Virginia.
 The band once again worked with Zientara.
 During the recording process a considerable amount of time was spent finalizing each song's production, in particular the album's drum tracks, in an effort to give it a unique feel.
 Canty told Modern Drummer, "We recorded them all very differently in terms of the drum sounds.
-We used a lot of different cymbals, snares, and ways of miking."
+We used a lot of different drum kits, cymbals, snares, and ways of miking."

-The Argument was released by Dischord Records on October 16, 2001, along with the EP Furniture + 2.
+The Argument was released by Dischord Records on October 16, 2001, along with the EP Furniture.
 Arion Berger of Rolling Stone called the album "bracing" and "intellectual" and Chris True of AllMusic "spine-tingling and ear-shattering all at once", writing, "the band has raised the bar for themselves and others once again."
 He also wrote that the album had "touched on strange new territory".
 By this point Fugazi was on tour less, due in large part to other professional and personal commitments.
 It performed only 32 shows in 2001 and 2002.
 Even though the number of performances dwindled, during Fugazi's last tour they performed in front of over roughly 70,000 people.